San Juan Island: Historical sites

+Infrastructure

 The Island has a hospital, the Peace Health Peace Island Medical Center.

 Transportation to the Island is by boat, Washington State Ferries, seaplane, or by conventional aircraft.
 If traveling by seaplane, Friday Harbor is serviced by Northwest Seaplanes and Kenmore Air, both longtime operators in the area.
 The Friday Harbor Airport terminal is 1.3 miles from the Ferry Landing.
 Outside of Friday Harbor, the only major commercial establishment resort is the village of Roche Harbor, located on the northwest side of the island.